 Saving up for Florida can be a challenge.
-So what’s our approach?
+So what’s our approach and how can we keep going back every year?

 Firstly, we decide when we want to go.
 We factor in how much we can save per month, what saving to our day to day outgoings we can reduce.
 What we can eBay or car boot and how we want to travel.
 Once we’ve done that we can roughly decide when we will be able to go.
 Now we are in a fortunate position that we both have well-paying careers and can afford to go each year but it still takes a large sum of money to get us to Florida and to allow us to do the things we want to do when we are there.
 This simple system of working out what you can afford to save each month and then working out a cost for the holiday should help you.